otrv4/otrv4/otrv4.md

 To mitigate the second risk, parties should delete stored message keys after an appropriate interval.
 This deletion could be triggered by a timer, or by counting the number of events (messages received, DH ratchet steps, etc.).
-This should be decided by the implementor.
+This should be decided by the implementer.
 This partially defends against the second risk as it only protects "lost" messages, not messages sent using a new DH ratchet key that has not yet been received by the compromised party.
 To also defend against the second risk, the session should be regularly expired,